 Ocado Technology and GATEway Project have been the first to trial autonomous grocery delivery in the UK.
-Dispatching orders to over one hundred customers, the real-world trial will guide further rollout in the future.
+Dispatching orders to over 100 customers, the real-world trial will guide further roll-out in the future.

 Over in the US, Domino’s and Ford have teamed up to conduct research in understanding the role of driverless vehicles in pizza delivery.

 We’ll be exploring the future of delivery in more at our third Linney insight event, The Quarry.